3

 • 2

 Just a alternative perspective, what D Stanley here calls a 'risk', I would call a 'feature'.
 I like that the amount required each month is lower, with a plan to overpay each month so that should an unexpected expense come up, I have the flexibility to just make that lower minimum.
 As noted above, this does require discipline.
-Oct 3, 2019 at 19:33
+Commented Oct 3, 2019 at 19:33

 • @R.Hamilton I agree, for that exact reason.